kjsp507/4180-Project-Spring-2023/README.md

 | RD-              | P8                   |

 Mbed has  built-in Ethernet controller and physical layer driver chip for internet connection, but it require magjact adaptor.
-Using Ethernet cable (RJ45) to get connection for NTP for getting current time and TCP socket for IFTTT IoT control.
+Using Ethernet cable (RJ45) to get connection for NTP for getting current time and sending HTTP GET web request using TCP socket for IFTTT IoT control.
 Resister device with MAC address is required if using Campus Network.

 ### Speaker & Class-D Amp